Table of Contents

 The companies that build these types of websites don’t always need a massive budget because of two reasons: they know who their customer is and they want to help them solve their problems.

-Here are a few of my favorite branding and website design examples from companies who do this exceptionally well.
+Here are a few of my favorite website branding and design examples from companies that do this exceptionally well.

 Reebok has an awesome UX with messaging and imagery that conveys two things:

 - They want to help you be trendy, too

 Their customer is someone with one goal: to feel good about themselves.
 They’re trying to do this by wearing awesome sneakers, whether to look more fashionable or to look more fashionable while participating in a sport.
 It’s about status.
 And Reebok understands that, so they have a website that leverages bold website content and intriguing video and images.

 2. Be Transparent About Who You Serve (And Who You Don’t)

 No experience is universal.
 No brand is universal, either.
 By trying to simultaneously target all the markets under the sun, you all but guarantee that you’ll end up with a bland and boring site that attracts no one.

 Alternately, you’ll find yourself inundated with unqualified leads that you need to waste your time sorting through to find the diamonds in the rough.
 Instead, you should focus on building a site that tells visitors who you are in a way that weeds out unqualified leads and attracts only your perfect customers.

 Sometimes, it’s so difficult to know whether or not a product, service, or platform is the right fit for you.
 For example, there are a lot of people who want to build a new website, fast.
 That’s why a big part of our branding for SprocketRocket is about working with HubSpot and our beliefs in buyer journey websites.